Kelly Hu: Transition to acting

-Hu moved to Los Angeles and began her acting career in 1987, with a guest starring role as Mike Seaver's Hawaiian love interest on the sitcom Growing Pains.
-Hu followed this with appearances on various television series, including Night Court, Tour of Duty, 21 Jump Street and Melrose Place.
+Hu moved to Los Angeles and began her acting career in 1987, with a guest-starring role as Mike Seaver's Hawaiian love interest on the sitcom Growing Pains.
+Hu followed this with appearances on various television series, including Night Court, Tour of Duty, 21 Jump Street, and Melrose Place.
 Her first film role was in Friday the 13th Part VIII: Jason Takes Manhattan.
-In 1995, Hu starred as an undercover police officer in the film No Way Back.
+She followed this with a minor role in the Jim Morrison bio The Doors.
+In 1995 Hu starred as an undercover police officer in the film No Way Back.
 Hu was cast as Dr. Rae Chang on Sunset Beach for six months in 1997.
-Afterwards, she was cast as police officers Michelle Chan in the television series Nash Bridges, and Pei Pei "Grace" Chen on Martial Law.
+Afterwards she was cast as police officers Michelle Chan in the television series Nash Bridges and Pei Pei "Grace" Chen on Martial Law.
 Her subsequent film appearances include The Scorpion King (2002) and Cradle 2 the Grave (2003).
-In X2 (2003), she appeared as Yuriko Oyama/Deathstrike, William Stryker's controlled partner.
+In X2 (2003) she appeared as Yuriko Oyama/Deathstrike, William Stryker's controlled partner.

+Hu was featured in the May 2002 issue of Maxim magazine.
+She would be featured again in the May 2005 issue.

-She was Agent Mia Chen on the last three episodes of the television series Threat Matrix in 2004.
-She also starred in 2005's Underclassman alongside Nick Cannon and in 2006's Americanese, Undoing and Devil's Den.
-During the first quarter of 2007, she completed filming the film Stilletto, followed by Farm House.
+She was Agent Mia Chen in the last three episodes of the television series Threat Matrix in 2004.
+She also starred in 2005's Underclassman along with Nick Cannon and in 2006's Americanese, Undoing, and Devil's Den.
+During the first quarter of 2007 she completed work on the film Stilletto, followed by Farm House.

-In January 2007, Hu began appearing in a full-time role on the television series In Case of Emergency.
-She played Kelly Lee, a Korean American woman, who accidentally reunites with her high school classmates and realizes none of them grew up according to their high school plans.
-The show did not have a successful run, being cancelled after airing 12 episodes and leaving its season finale un-aired.
-The same year she appeared in films, The Air I Breathe and Shanghai Kiss.
-By the same year, Hu recurringly voiced Stacy Hirano in the animated series Phineas and Ferb until 2014.
-The series originally ended in 2015 before it was later revived in 2023, with the revival set to be released in 2025.
-In 2020, she would reprise her role in the animated film Phineas and Ferb the Movie: Candace Against the Universe.
+In January 2007 Hu began appearing in a full-time role on the television series In Case of Emergency.
+She played Kelly Lee, a Korean American woman who accidentally reunites with her high school classmates and realizes none of them grew up according to their high school plans.
+The show did not have a successful run and was cancelled after 12 episodes, leaving its season finale un-aired.
+She then appeared in the films The Air I Breathe and Shanghai Kiss.
+This was also the year Hu worked as the recurring voice for Stacy Hirano in the animated series Phineas and Ferb until 2014.
+The series originally ended in 2015, but it was later revived in 2023 and released in 2025.
+In 2020 she reprised her role in the animated film Phineas and Ferb the Movie: Candace Against the Universe and in the show's revival.